RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/16-NEH.md

 <sup>8</sup> The children of Parosh, two thousand an hundred seventy and two.
 <sup>9</sup> The children of Shephatiah, three hundred seventy and two.
 <sup>10</sup> The children of Arah, six hundred fifty and two.
-<sup>11</sup> The children of Pahathmoab, of the children of Jeshua and Joab, two thousand and eight hundred [and] eighteen .
+<sup>11</sup> The children of Pahathmoab, of the children of Jeshua and Joab, two thousand and eight hundred [and] eighteen.
 <sup>12</sup> The children of Elam, a thousand two hundred fifty and four.
 <sup>13</sup> The children of Zattu, eight hundred forty and five.
 <sup>14</sup> The children of Zaccai, seven hundred and threescore.